akashchaudhary-git/android-azure-speech-openai/README.md

+#Azure Speech + Azure OpenAI

+###Replace your key and region required in Mainactivity.java

 # Quickstart: Recognize speech from a microphone in Java on Android

 This sample demonstrates how to recognize speech with Java using the Speech SDK for Android.